General Duty Clause Section 5 A 1

 Conclusion

 The General Duty Clause may be brief, but its implications are profound: it compels employers to anticipate danger, act on known risks, and document their diligence.
-By embedding regular assessments, consensus standards, dependable documentation, targeted training, internal audits, technological aids, genuine leadership engagement, and a culture of open communication, businesses transform a legal baseline into a competitive edge.
+By embedding regular assessments, consensus standards, solid documentation, targeted training, internal audits, technological aids, genuine leadership engagement, and a culture of open communication, businesses transform a legal baseline into a competitive edge.
 In doing so, they not only avoid citations—they safeguard the very people who drive their success, fulfilling the true promise of a safe and civilized workplace.

 Latest Posts